JhinTsako/Killing-Joke-Platformer-Game-GlobalGameJam2024/README.md

 ## Credits
 - Game Development Team:
-  - Marios-Angelos Platon
+  - George Tsakonas (All the character 2D Art and Animations and some of the code)
-  - George Tsakonas
+  - Marios-Angelos Platon (Mostly code)
-  - Venetia Schina
+  - Venetia Schina (Background 2D Art and final check of code)